Burundi March 18-23, 2023

 The interior has bamboo partitions dividing up a vestibule, a stable for the young calves, and an alcove for the parents.
 A hearth is in the middle and a rack for pots and firewood is built above the hearth.
 Also a dresser for milk jugs, butter churns and various baskets.

-There was nothing resembling this where both Google Maps and MapsMe directed me.
+Nothing was resembling this where both Google Maps and MapsMe directed me.

 Shortly after Mugamba, I turned east to go to The Source of the Nile (118 km) and the road started up into the mountains – very twisty with no straight sections, and thankfully fewer potholes.
 It seemed that any tough car could drive this (with high clearance to deal with some of the deep caverns on the road).
 There were a few large semi-trailers.
 I continued after dark for 1 ½ hours but finally had to stop because of all the steam coming off the road.
 The final decision was made when I lost the road completely, was driving on grass and saw the road only after a vehicle passed.
 Villages became more rare, often with only one or two lights.
 People and bicycles were walking on the side adding to the complications.
 It started to rain.